All Episodes

 He never answered the question about the unlevel playing field.

-And the question he got on this was well, the public option, the government will not be pressured to make a profit to stay in business.
+And the question he got on this was, well, the public option, the government will not be pressured to make a profit to stay in business.

-You know, they won't be pressured to make a profit.
+It won't mean they won't be pressured to make a profit.

 The private sector, private insurance companies, private health care, they have to make a profit to stay in business.